Azure/azure-render-hub/docs/20-packages-overview.md

 # Packages

 Packages are a collection of files that will be deployed to your virtual machines.
-A package might be a renderign application like RedShift, a GPU driver or a third party application that you use for post processing.
+A package might be a rendering application like RedShift, a GPU driver or a third party application that you use for post processing.

 There are several package types: